Skip to main content

 pip3 install pyspark weaviate-client

 For demonstration purposes this tutorial runs Spark locally.
-Please see the Apache Spark docs or consult your cloud environment for installation and deploying a Spark cluster and choosing a language runtime other than Python.
+See the Apache Spark docs or consult your cloud environment for installation and deploying a Spark cluster and choosing a language runtime other than Python.

 We will also need the Weaviate Spark connector.
 You can download this by running the following command in your terminal: